appsparkler/study/bit.dev/bit-dev-notes.md

 }
 ```

+# Dependency Management
+There are three types of dependencies:
+- dev (used only by dev files such as test, preview, compositions, etc.)
+- peer - used by the production component
+- runtime - used during runtime.

 # Scope
 - A scope is like a namespace for a module.
 We can create a new scope by visiting https://bit.cloud in our user account or use an existing one.